nickgerend/ai-analyst-mini/README.md

 - add multi-turn conversation for follow-up questions
 - add a chat UI to render chats nicely
 - decouple Python execution environment
-- include SOTA models via APIs and more complex prompts for more accurate and fast generation
+- include SOTA models via APIs, async, and more complex prompts for more accurate and fast generation
 - add other LLM agents for taking on more analyst functions